- Home

 Also known as pleurocentesis or thoracentesis, this procedure drains fluid from around the lungs.
 A pleural tap can help to ease breathlessness, and the fluid can be tested for cancer cells.

-It is mostly done with a local anaesthetic, with the doctor using ultrasound to guide the procedure.
+It is mostly done with a local anaesthetic, with the doctor – often a radiologist – using ultrasound to guide the procedure.

 Molecular testing

 Biopsy samples may be tested for gene changes or specific proteins in the cancer cells (biomarkers).
-These tests are known as molecular tests and they help work out which drugs may work best in treating the cancer.
+These tests are known as molecular tests and they help work out which immunotherapy and targeted therapy drugs may help treat the cancer.

 Gene changes